 Welcome to the Scandinavian East Coast Museum!

-The Scandinavian East Coast Museum
+The Scandinavian East Coast Museum is celebrating

 The Scandinavian East Coast Museum is proud to present a new addition to our website,